cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 ```

-## Deploying
+## Deploy CF

 Deployments in bosh are simple, provided you have provided the stemcell, release and manifest to the director.
-Deploy CF:

 ```sh
   bosh deploy